-Even if it is not the most glamourous of tasks, zero waste also means taking care of that which cannot be avoided, food waste (vegetable peels, etc.).
+Even if it is not the most glamourous of tasks, zero waste also means taking care of that which cannot be avoided: Food waste (vegetable peels, etc.).
 According to Arc-info, as of 2019, Switzerland is third in the list of countries that generate the most waste in Europe.

-Each person living in Switzerland generates an average of 700kg of waste per year.
+A bit of math: To contextualize: Each person living in Switzerland generates an average of 700kg of waste per year.
 This represents 280 standard bin bags (35L), at a cost of CHF 560 per year for a family of four.
 However, 30% of the waste thrown in with general waste bins is actually biological waste.
 In theory, then, you could save CHF 170 per year by sorting them more efficiently.

 There are specific bins for biological waste, but with the help of a composteur. you can also make your own compost at home.
 They come in all shapes and sizes to fit your needs, whether it be for your balcony or your garden, and for all budgets (from as low as CHF 14.- all the way to CHF 200.-).
-If you have a green thumb, composting will allow you to create your own fertilizer for your small garden.
+If you have a green thumb, composting will allow you to create your own fertilizer for a small garden.

-You can also store your biological waste in a paper bag in your freezer, this method keeps unwanted odours at bay.
+You can also store your biological waste in a paper bag in your freezer.
+This method keeps unwanted odours at bay.

 Zero Waste at work / on the go

 There are also a couple of substitutes that can be made to pursue a zero waste lifestyle at work.